vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/004/05_Urdhvo_bhava.md

 The more usual interpr. of cmpds with final root noun is OBJ + TRANS.
 VERB, and this seems to be the sense of many of the fairly numerous cmpds in -jū- (e.g., vasū-jū́- ‘speeding goods’), though Scar (166-77) hesitates in several cases.

-However, in yātu-jū́- the final member must be read passively with agentive 1st member: ‘incited by sorcerers’, as VII.21.5, adduced by both Ge and Scar (173), definitively shows: ná yātáva indra jūjuvur naḥ “Sorcerers do not incite us, Indra.”
+However, in yātu-jū́- the final member must be read passively with agentive 1st member: ‘incited by sorcerers’, as VII.21.5, adduced by both Geldner and Scar (173), definitively shows: ná yātáva indra jūjuvur naḥ “Sorcerers do not incite us, Indra.”
 On the number disharmony in the obj. phrase in d, jāmím ájāmim … śátrūn, see comm. ad VI.44.17.